department-of-veterans-affairs/vets-design-system-documentation/src/_components/action-links.md

 ### When to consider something else
-- Do not use an action link for clickable actions, such as “download,” “sign up,” “submit” or “log out.”.
+- Do not use an action link for clickable actions, such as “download,” “sign up,” “submit” or “log out.”
 Use [buttons](https://design.va.gov/components/buttons) instead.
 - Do not use action links to navigate between form pages.
 Use default and secondary buttons instead.
 - Do not use action links to just link to another page or site.
 If a link does not need to be prominent on the page use a less prominent [link style.](https://design.va.gov/design/typography)